 However, visit the shrine on the 1st, 15th, or 28th of the month when a boistrous flea-market-cum-festival take place on the shrine grounds.

-The festival also goes by the name of Mizukake Matsuri (Waterpouring Festival) thanks to its unique feature whereby spectators pour sacred water over the shrine bearers, roasting under the mid-summer sun.
+The festival also goes by the name of Mizukake Matsuri (Waterpouring Festival) thanks to its unique feature whereby spectators pour cascades of sacred water - literally by the bucket - over the shrine bearers, roasting under the mid-summer sun.

 Walk out towards the main gate of the shrine, and on your right you will see a building housing the two massive, intricately wrought festival floats that are brought out for the Fukagawa Hachiman Matsuri festival.